 While Chateau Soutard Cadet has been around for years, the birth of Chateau Soutard-Cadet, (note the newly added hyphen in the official brand name) was born in 2015, when the estate was purchased by the Lefevere family.

-The Lefevere family by that point in time were experienced and popular growers in the St. Emilion appellation as they already owned the neighboring Chateau Sansonnet and the also recently purchased Chateau Moulin du Cadet along with Chateau Harmonie.
+By the time the Lefevere family purchased the property, they were already experienced and popular growers in the Saint Emilion appellation as they already owned the neighboring Chateau Sansonnet and they had also recently purchased Chateau Moulin du Cadet along with Chateau Harmonie, followed by Chateau Villemaurine.

 Chateau Soutard-Cadet Vineyards, Terroir, Grapes, Winemaking